Food Allergy Management

 Schedule an appointment

-We are an AllerTrain® university.
-Our staff are trained on allergens and food preparation, and our registered dietitians are certified AllerTrain trainers.
-At each location, ask to talk with the chef or manager if you have questions about allergen protocols.
+IU is an AllerTrain® university, with 130+ AllerTrain-certified staff and another 300 staff who are trained in how to avoid cross contamination and prepare allergen-friendly dishes.
+At each location, meal plan holders may ask to speak with a chef or manager with any questions about allergen protocols.
 Student staff also receive training on food allergies and Celiac disease.

 Allergen Identification

-The following icons identify 12 common allergens.
-You'll find them on IU's NetNutrition and Nutrislice sites as well as on site at residential dining locations.
+The following icons identify 10 of the most common food allergens.
+You’ll find them on IU's NetNutrition and Nutrislice websites and on-site at residential dining locations.

 Coconut